 Welcome to Libraries of Eastern Oregon!

-A nonprofit organization founded in 2000, LEO provides services to 53 public libraries in 16 Eastern Oregon counties — an area larger than several New England states combined:
+A nonprofit organization founded in 2000, LEO serves 50 public libraries in 15 Eastern Oregon counties, encompassing an area larger than several New England states combined.

-Like libraries and library consortiums elsewhere, LEO seeks to enhance civic engagement, social capital and the personal development of individuals - recognizing the benefit to society of a well-informed citizenry and the worth of each person regardless of socio-economic factors.
+Like directors of libraries and library consortiums elsewhere, the LEO board of directors seeks to enhance civic engagement, social capital and the personal development of individuals - recognizing the benefit to society of a well-informed citizenry and the worth of each person regardless of socio-economic factors.

-LEO is funded through library memberships, grants and direct contributions from individuals, businesses and organizations
+LEO is funded through library memberships, fundraising efforts, grants and direct contributions from individuals, businesses and organizations.

-LEO's mission goes far beyond supporting libraries - it is to provide expanded horizons for the people of eastern Oregon.
-Public libraries serve as the heart of the rural communities.
+LEO's mission goes far beyond supporting libraries - it is to provide expanded horizons for the people of this region.
 LEO's efforts support lifelong learning and communal gathering as essential to quality of life in each community that is served.

 The Oregon Community Foundation